actinia-org/actinia-core/docs/docs/index.md

 The source code is available here: <https://github.com/actinia-org/actinia-core>.
 <!-- markdownlint-disable MD007 -->

-- Introduction
+-Introduction
-    - What is REST?
+    -What is REST?
-    - Examples
+    -Examples
-- Actinia concepts
+-Actinia concepts
-    - Actinia REST API documentation
+    -Actinia REST API documentation
-    - User, user-roles and user-groups
+    -User, user-roles and user-groups
-    - The Actinia databases
+    -The Actinia databases
-- Installation
+-Installation
-- Actinia database access
+-Actinia database access
-    - Using curl for HTTP requests
+    -Using curl for HTTP requests
-    - Access to projects and mapsets in the persistent database
-    - Access to raster layers in the persistent database
-    - Access to raster time-series in the persistent database
+    -Access to projects and mapsets in the persistent database -Access to raster layers in the persistent database -Access to raster time-series in the persistent database -Time-series sampling
-- Time-series sampling
-    - Sampling of a STRDS with vector points
+    -Sampling of a STRDS with vector points

-- User defined processing
+-User defined processing
-    - The actinia process chain
+    -The actinia process chain
-- License
-- Authors
+    -Sentinel-2A NDVI process chain
+-License
+-Authors

 <!-- markdownlint-enable MD007 -->